 To Our Black Patrons

-We know you're tired.
+.
 This space is your space.
 Come in and sit in a chair and just be.
 Hang out with the crystals, find products that reflect your beauty, and discover books that speak to your experience on our shelves.
-If you make & sell goods compatible with our offerings, let us know.
+If you make and sell goods compatible with our offerings, let us know.
 We support black-owned makers

-Spiral has been an inclusive haven for decades - when we took over ownership last year we were grateful to see a diverse mix of patrons.
+Spiral has been an inclusive haven for decades - when we took over ownership in 2019 we were grateful to see a diverse mix of patrons.
 As white women owners, we have a dual role.
 The first is to normalize the active inclusion and celebration of BIPOC (Black, Indigenous & People of Color) wisdom and spirituality.
 The second is to carry the labor of dismantling the programming of white supremacy within the white community.
-We purchase, hire and think through an intersectional lens not because it is trendy or for praise, but because we are committed to normalizing and deeply rooting into a win-win-win partnership paradigm built on respect and dignity, replacing the win-lose paradigm of domination and supremacy.
+We purchase, hire and think through an intersectional lens, not because it is trendy or for praise, but because we are committed to normalizing and deeply rooting into a win-win-win partnership paradigm built on respect and dignity, replacing the win-lose paradigm of domination and supremacy.

 At the same time, we acknowledge there is no such thing as a perfect white ally.
 We know we have and will make ignorant mistakes.
 There is much to learn and we are committed to a lifelong journey of doing the deep spiritual work around supremacy within ourselves.
 We welcome feedback and challenges to our perceptions.
 We will have your back if other patrons treat you with anything less than dignity and respect.
 We stand with you in calling for civil rights, equal rights and dismantling the system of supremacy.
-It is easy for us to say #BlackLivesMatter and we do not see this as a political issue, but one of basic human rights.
+We do not see this as a political issue, but one of basic human rights.